-Distillation is a mixture separation technique in the liquid phase homogeneous by evaporation and condensation, so that distillate (distillation product) is obtained which relatively contains more volatile (volatile) components than the original solution which is more difficult to evaporate [9].
+Distillation is a mixture separation technique in the liquid phase homogeneous by evaporation and condensation, so that distillate (distillation product) is obtained which relatively contains more volatile (volatile) components than the original solution which is pre-difficult to evaporate [9].

-To separate alcohol from fermentation can be done by distillation.
 Distillation is a separation method based on boiling point differences.
-Distillation separates components - volatile components of a liquid mixture by evaporating them (separating theagent heat) followed by steam condensation that forms and holds the condensate produced.
-The steam released from the mixture is referred to as free vapor, the condensate which falls as a distillate and the part that does not evaporate is called residue.
+Distillation separates components - volatile components of a liquid mixture by evaporating them (separating theagent heat) followed by steam condensation that forms and holds the condensate produced the steam released from the mixture is referred to as free vapor, the condensate which falls as a distillate and the part that does not evaporate is called residue.
 This process is carried out to extract alcohol from fermentation.
 Distillation can be done at 80 ° C because the alcohol point is 78 ° C while the boiling point of water is 100 ° C.